PongTon420/yoshikage-kira-introduction-monologue-generator/README.md

 # yoshikage-kira-introduction-monologue-generator
-This website generates Yoshikage Kira's introduction monologue from JoJo's Bizarre Adventure Part 4 using your input.
+This is a project website that generates Yoshikage Kira's introduction monologue from JoJo's Bizarre Adventure Part 4 based on your input.